ArtyMcFly/faye-demo/readme.md

 1. Setup Directory/Build Structure
 2. Create a Server code base
-    i.
-Create Node HTTP Server
+    1. Create Node HTTP Server
-    ii.
-Add Faye extension to HTTP Server
+    2. Add Faye extension to HTTP Server
 3. Create Client code base
-    i.
-Boilerplate the HTML file
+    1. Boilerplate the HTML file
-    ii.
-Insert Faye Endpoint for Faye library.js file iii.
-Initialize Faye
+    2. Insert Faye Endpoint for Faye library.js file
+    3. Initialize Faye
-    iv.
-Subscribe to a channel
+    4. Subscribe to a channel
-    v.
-Publish to a channel
+    5. Publish to a channel
-    vi.
-Show Subscribed/Published messages in Console
+    6. Show Subscribed/Published messages in Console
-    vii.
-Add HTML/JS code for text inputs viii.
-Add HTML/JS code for subscribing with an alias
+    7. Add HTML/JS code for text inputs
+    8. Add HTML/JS code for subscribing with an alias
 4. Build & Deploy the docker images
-    i.
-Build the images
+    1. Build the images
-    ii.
-Show how small the images are iii.
-Push images/Pull on AWS
+    2. Show how small the images are
+    3. Push images/Pull on AWS
-    iv.
-Deploy and watch messages roll!
+    4. Deploy and watch messages roll!